In this post let’s continue to install the other packages.

 type rbenv # to see if rbenv is installed correctly

-In this tutorial we have installed nvm for node version managing, rbenv for ruby versions and gemsets.
-We installed Oh My Zsh before this for better terminal interface with more information.
-So we use ‘.zshrc‘ file instead of ‘.bashrc‘ file in this machine.
+In this tutorial, we installed nvm to manage Node versions, rbenv to manage Ruby versions and gemsets, and Oh My Zsh for a better terminal interface with more information.
+As a result, we use the .zshrc file instead of the .bashrc file on this machine.

-Load all the required configurations to the terminal by adding the above lines of nvm and rbenv to the zshrc file.
+To load all the necessary configurations into the terminal, add the above lines of code for nvm and rbenv to the zshrc file.